erichirlemann/two-sets-numbers/README.md

 # Two sets of numbers

-A simple api serving two urls wit hardwired arrays of positive integers.
+A simple api serving two urls, every url serves a hardwired array of positive integers.
-This is used for evaluation purpose
+This is used for evaluation purpose.

 ## How to run
 `npm install`